Digital Nomad LLC 2026: $60 to Form, $500+/yr to Run

 What does an LLC actually create for a digital nomad?

 A single-member LLC is a disregarded entity for US federal tax purposes.
-It does not change how income is taxed.
-Income passes through to the owner's personal return.
-What it does create is structural:
+It doesn't change how your income is taxed.
+Income passes through to your personal return.
+What it does create is structural.

 Liability boundary.
-An LLC separates the individual from the business.
-Without this boundary, every client contract, platform payment, and service agreement flows directly to the individual.
-Personal assets and business operations exist in a single undifferentiated pool.
+The LLC separates you from the business.
+Without it, every client contract and platform payment flows directly to you personally.
+Your savings account and your business revenue sit in one undifferentiated pool.

 Documentation framework.
-An LLC comes with an operating agreement, a separate EIN, a registered agent, and a state of formation.
-These create a documentation trail that follows the business regardless of where the founder is physically located.
-Without an entity, the documentation framework is whatever the founder has chosen to create.
-For many nomads, that is nothing.
+An LLC gives you an operating agreement, a separate EIN, a registered agent, and a state of formation.
+That paper trail follows the business no matter where you're physically located.
+Without an entity, the documentation is whatever you've bothered to create.
+For most nomads I've talked to, that's nothing.

 Income classification.
-When income flows through an entity, there is a defined classification for that income.
-When it flows to an individual operating as a sole proprietor across multiple jurisdictions, the classification depends entirely on context that changes every time the founder moves.
-The invoice trail analysis maps how income classification shifts depending on the entity structure in place.
+When income flows through an entity, there's a defined classification for it.
+When it flows to a sole proprietor bouncing between countries, the classification shifts every time you move.
+The invoice trail analysis shows how this plays out in practice.

 How does your structure score?